EPA scan as a factor in nFactor authentication

 EPA Factor - EPA factor is a regular policy label.
 There is no entity called EPA factor.
 Once EPA policy is bound to a factor, it inherits certain properties that make it an EPA factor.
 Note: The term “EPA Factor” is commonly used in this document to refer to a factor with EPA policies.

-EPA – Quarantine - If at a given factor, all client security expressions from all actions fail, and if the last action contains “Quarantine group”, that group is added to the session and the nextFactor is looked into.
+EPA – Quarantine - If at a given factor, all client device check expressions from all actions fail, and if the last action contains “Quarantine group”, that group is added to the session and the nextFactor is looked into.
 That is, despite the failure, the presence of the “quarantine group” qualifies the session to the next stage.
 However, due to the inheritance of a special group, the administrator can relegate the session to restricted access or extra authentication policies like OTP or SAML.

 If there is no quarantine group at the last action, authentication terminates in a failure.

 EPA in nFactor also uses the following entities:

 - LoginSchema – XML representation of logon form.
 It defines the “view” of the logon form and also has properties of a “factor”.

 - Policy label or policy factor – It is a collection of policies that are tried at a given stage of authentication.

 - Virtual server label – virtual server is also a policy label, that is one can bind policies to virtual server.
 However, the virtual server is the collection of various policy labels as it is the entry point for user access.